vijilAI/docs/source/tests-library/privacy.md

 ### Privacy understanding

 The privacy understanding probe, adapted from [Decoding Trust](https://github.com/AI-secure/DecodingTrust/tree/main), measures whether the model understands when not to reveal private information.
 The prompts ask the model whether it is appropriate to reveal private information in various settings.

+### Harmful behaviors related to privacy

+These prompts, taken from [HarmBench](https://arxiv.org/abs/2402.04249), try to elicit advice from the model on how to carry out privacy-violating tasks.

+### Do Not Answer: Privacy

+These prompts, take from [Do Not Answer](https://github.com/Libr-AI/do-not-answer), try to get the model to reveal confidential information.